IAS couple who walked their dog at Delhi stadium transferred to Ladakh, Arunachal Pradesh

 “The MHA had sought a report from the Delhi chief secretary on the news report regarding the misuse of facilities at Thyagraj Stadium by Sanjeev Khirwar and his wife Rinku Dugga,” an unidentified official told The Indian Express.
 “The chief secretary submitted a report later in the evening…Khirwar has been transferred by MHA to Ladakh and Rinku Dugga to Arunachal Pradesh.
 Necessary action will be initiated based on the report.”

-Sportspersons and coaches at the Thyagraj Stadium had told The Indian Express that they were forced to end their practice before time so that the Indian Administrative Service officers could walk with their dog.
+Sportspersons and coaches at the Thyagraj Stadium told The Indian Express that they were being forced to end their practice before time so that the Indian Administrative Service officers could walk their dog.

 “We used to train till 8-8.30 pm under lights earlier,” a coach, on condition of anonymity, told the newspaper.
 “But now, we are asked to leave the ground by 7 pm so that the officer can walk his dog on the ground.
 Our training and practise routine has been disrupted.”

-A junior athlete at the stadium had said that he was forced to train in the heat since their practice sessions were being ended before time.
+A junior athlete at the stadium said that he was forced to train in the heat since their practice sessions were being ended before time.
 “Earlier, I took water breaks once every half-hour,” the unidentified athlete told The Indian Express.
 “Now I need a drink every five minutes.”

-Khirwar told the newspaper that he visits the facility “sometimes” along with his pet.
-However, he had dismissed claims that his walks were disrupting the practice sessions of athletes at the stadium.
+Khirwar told the newspaper that he visits the facility sometimes along with his pet.
+However, he dismissed claims that his walks were disrupting the practice sessions of athletes at the stadium.

-“I would never ask an athlete to leave the stadium that belongs to them,” Khirwar had said.
+“I would never ask an athlete to leave the stadium that belongs to them,” Khirwar added.
 “Even if I visit, I go after the stadium is supposed to close...We don’t leave him [the dog] on the track…when no one is around we leave him but never at the cost of any athlete.
 If it’s something objectionable, I will stop it.”

 Delhi government revises timings